As an Engineering Design Coach, you will gain valuable teaching experience while sharing your passions and knowledge with new engineering students.

-By serving as an EDC, you will have the opportunity to expose engineering undeclared students to new skills and ideas while simultaneously developing leadership skills such as lesson planning, public speaking, collaboration, and .
-You will also receive credit for successful completion of the training course in spring as well as a scholarship.
+By serving as an EDC, you will be able to expose engineering undeclared students to new skills and ideas while simultaneously developing leadership skills such as lesson planning, public speaking, and collaboration.
+You will also receive credit for successfully completing the training course in spring and a scholarship.

 ENGR 106 is a CR/NC class that focuses on serving first-year ENGRUD students.
-It uses a hands-on approach to teach students fundamental skills that they will be able to apply in their future as engineers and their lives in general.
-Designed as a build-your-own-adventure style class, students select workshops that they would like to attend off of the course schedule.
-Students then attend their chosen workshop and complete a small homework assignment that allows them to practice the skills they learned in the workshop.
+It uses a hands-on approach to teach students fundamental skills they will be able to apply in their future as engineers and their lives in general.
+Designed as a build-your-own-adventure style class, students select workshops they would like to attend from the course schedule.
+Students then attend their chosen workshop and complete a minor homework assignment that allows them to practice the skills they learned in the workshop.

-The workshops offered to the students are a combination of EDC created workshops and workshops developed by departments within UW College of Engineering.
-Students are required to attend and complete an assignment for a specific number of workshops in order to receive credit for the class.
+The workshops offered to the students are a combination of EDC-created workshops and workshops developed by departments within the UW College of Engineering.
+Students are required to attend and complete assignments for a specific number of workshops in order to receive credit for the class.

-The EDC program is a year + one quarter long experience that begins the spring quarter the year you apply and are accepted into the program.
-That spring, you will attend a leadership class to develop basic leadership skills and develop your first workshop based on your skills and interests.
-It’s totally ok if you don’t know anything about the equipment in our makerspaces, we will teach you!
+The EDC program is a year + one-quarter long experience that begins spring quarter the year you apply and are accepted into the program.
+That spring, you will attend a leadership class to develop essential leadership skills and develop your first workshop based on your skills and interests.
+It’s ok if you don’t know anything about the equipment in our makerspaces, we will teach you!

 Prepare course materials